jozef-hudec-27/rock-paper-scissors/README.md

 # Rock, Paper, Scissors!

-Just a simple 'Rock, Paper, Scissors' game without a proper GUI.
-The first to win 3 rounds wins.
+Just a simple 'Rock, Paper, Scissors' game now with a proper GUI!
+The first to win 5 rounds wins.